admin-cf-1/cardano-coin-selection/information/specification.md

  1. #### Coin Selection

-    A _coin selection_ is a compound value that consists of three sets:
+    A _coin selection_ is a compound record value with three fields:

       * A set of **_inputs_**, equivalent to a subset of the wallet's [UTxO set](#utxo-set).